 Her soul soared.
 Energized by this ancient place, her guiding spirits filled her with authority.
 Inspiration flooded her mind and body with every step.

-Her followers fell silent, leaving only the drip, drip, drip of water deep in the cave.
+They fell silent, leaving only a slow, melodic dripping of water somewhere deep in the cave.

-She spoke the ancient words “Ahule glòir a bhith aig ar maighstir.”
+She spoke the ancient words, “Ahule glòir a bhith aig ar maighstir.”
 All glory be to our Master, who brings Order out of Chaos.
-Her voice reverberated in the cavern, like distant thunder.
+Her voice reverberated like thunder through the cavern.

 “Bidh an òrdugh aige coilenta agus sìorraidh,” the acolytes responded.
 His order will be complete and everlasting.